Ask Experts Questions for FREE Help!

 Junior Member

-Old Jun 27, 2008, 04:48 AM #8
+Jun 27, 2008, 04:14 AM

 smokedetector's Avatar

 I'm an experienced sailor and I don't tend to get seasick, but when I went sailing in California the ocean is so deep right off the coast and the waves are so big (rolling waves, not height-wise) that we all got seasick the first couple of days.
-We had ginger cookies...just regular cookies they sold at the grocery store.
-Whenever we felt sick, we would nibble on some and it helped alot.
+We had ginger cookies... just regular cookies they sold at the grocery store.
+Whenever we felt sick, we would nibble on some and it helped a lot.
 Also, peppermints work wonders, as does gingerale, at least for me.
 Just buy a big tub of peppermints and keep them in a lazzerette ABOVE deck.
 Going below for very long is one of the worst things you can do.
 Also, they have wristbands.
 Never got to test them to see if they worked, but some people tell me they do.
 Best of luck.

 New Member

-Originally Posted by Dr Dermie
+Quote Originally Posted by Dr Dermie

 Wow BoxingRoo - you're a genius - sounds like my own answer but without any new information, except for the astronauts going into space.....
 So how much of the capsule?
 How much of the root?
 When?
 Before or after meals?
 How long will it last?
 What about drug and non-drug interactions?
 Lay it on us BoxingRoo because you've got the answers!
 "Long live da naycha!"
 This site is supposed to help people not be a platform for dilettantes.

 Well,well some of us are not MD's, but we still have a Ph.D.
 So the question if dilettantism or ignorance is disputable.
 So it looks like I did touch a soft spot in your Ego?
 You just did a revolutionary discovery about ginger from the silly "Myth Busters" and now you think that little chicken can master the rooster?
 I am using Ginger in my practice maybe for thirty years, so what are you talking about?
 And how much of it?
-Well this is totaly up to the patient, cause we are all different.
+Well this is totally up to the patient, cause we are all different.
 Ginger is food, not DRUGS.
 I do hope that this will help you to understand the opposition to your learned vision.

 N0help4u's Avatar